auth0/docs/articles/support/index.md

 ### Auth0 Community

 Auth0's public [question and answer community](https://ask.auth0.com) offers support for __all__ subscribers.
-All customers, even those on free accounts, can use our public [discussion forum](https://ask.auth0.com) to search existing questions and receive support from our engineers if their question has not already been asked.
-Response times to questions may vary.
+All customers, even those on free accounts, can search existing through questions and post a new question if theirs hasn't been answered.
+There are no guaranteed response times for questions posted.

 ### Support Center